-You’ve finally moved into your dream home—the furniture is in place, the curtains are hung, and everything looks perfect.
-But have you ever stopped to think about what’s in the air you’re breathing?
-That “new home smell” might seem fresh, but it can come with some surprising and unhealthy side effects.
+You’ve finally moved into your dream home — the furniture is in place, the curtains are hung, and everything looks perfect.
+But have you ever stopped to think about the air you’re breathing?
+That “new home smell” might seem fresh, but it can contain hidden pollutants that affect your family’s health.

 What’s in Your Indoor Air?